openpnp/openpnp/GcodeDriver:-Command-Reference.md

 ```
 G0 {X:X%.4f} {Y:Y%.4f} {Z:Z%.4f} {Rotation:E%.4f} F{FeedRate:%.0f} ; Send standard Gcode move
 ```

-**NOTE**: for OpenPnP 1.0 there must be an additional line (it has been moved to MOVE_TO_COMPLETE_COMMAND in newer Versions):

-`M400 ; Wait for moves to complete before returning`

 Make sure to check the axis designators.
 The rotation axis might be designated "A" instead of "E" in some controllers, so it must read {Rotation:A%.4f} instead.

+**NOTE** For OpenPnP 1.0 add an additional line (it must be moved to MOVE_TO_COMPLETE_COMMAND in newer versions):

+`M400 ; Wait for moves to complete before returning`

 If you need to move in mils or microns see this post on the form: